namratapradhan/log-analyzer-anonymizer/README.md

-# log-parser-analyzer-anonymizer
+# log-analyzer-anonymizer
-This project provide command line tools that parse, analyze and anonymize a log file.
+This project provide command line tools that analyze and anonymize a log file.

 After you download the project, please run the following command from the base folder of this project.
 >>> npm install